yash4gandhi/MINDS-Center-on-Knowledge-Graphs-Positions/README.md

 # Sentiment Analyis and Visualization on Telegram Crypto Group Data<br><br>
 ***The project has been implemented on jupyter notebook***<br><br>
 Steps to run the project:<br>
-1) Download the folder from the github repository.
+1) Download the files from this github repository.
 2) Download Anaconda from https://www.anaconda.com/products/individual.<br>
 3) Install the version of Anaconda which you downloaded, following the instructions on the download page.<br>
 4) Congratulations, you have installed Jupyter Notebook. <br>